andre3000y/Slippi_Data_Logistic_Regression/README.md

 Using a small dataset of only 220 games (prior to cleaning), the model was able to produce the following ROC curves from a 4-fold cross validation:
 ![](Images/AUC_curves.jpeg)

-The average accuracy for the testing data accross the 4 splits was 77.0%.
-For the training data, this value was 80.1%.
+The average accuracy for the testing data accross the 4 splits was 78.4%.
+For the training data, this value was 80.6%.
+This is a sizable improvement over the 56% accuracy of the baseline, which merely predicted the majority every time.

 ## Repository Structure
 ```